csci1710/forge-documentation/forge-docs-book/src/running-models/bounds.md

 run { ... } for exactly 5 Cat, 2 Dog
 ```

 The first run will search for instances containing exactly 5 cats and 0--4 dogs.
-The second run will search for instances contsaining exactly 5 cats and 0--2 dogs.
+The second run will search for instances containing exactly 5 cats and 0--2 dogs.

 ~~~